Ben Roethlisberger Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- In five matchups against the Chiefs, Roethlisberger averaged 277.4 passing yards per game, 51.9 yards more than his over/under for Sunday.
+- In five matchups against the Chiefs, Roethlisberger averaged 277.4 passing yards per game, 49.9 yards more than his over/under in Sunday's game.

-- Roethlisberger threw a touchdown pass in four of those matchups against the Chiefs, while throwing multiple TDs against them twice.
+- Roethlisberger threw at least a pair of touchdown passes twice in those contests against the Chiefs, while throwing a touchdown pass in four games.

 - Note: Roethlisberger's stats vs. Chiefs date back to 2016.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, allowing 263.6 yards per game through the air.

-- With 27 passing TDs allowed this season, the Chiefs defense is ranked 16th in the league.
+- With 27 passing TDs conceded this season, the Chiefs defense is ranked 16th in the NFL.

 Recent Performances

-- In last week's outing against the Ravens, Roethlisberger racked up yards while completing 68.2 percent of his passes, tossing one touchdown with one interception.
+- Roethlisberger put together a 244-yard performance against the Ravens in Week 18, completing 68.2 percent of his passes with one touchdown pass while throwing one interception.

-- Over his last three games, Roethlisberger has racked up 526 passing yards (175.3 yards per game) while going 77-for-125 (61.6% completion percentage) and throwing three touchdowns and three interceptions.
+- Over his last three games, Roethlisberger has put up 526 passing yards (175.3 per game) while connecting on 77 of 125 passes (61.6% completion percentage), with three touchdowns and three interceptions.

 Roethlisberger's Pittsburgh Teammates